w3c/wcag3/guidelines/groups/user-control/content-changes/change-of-content-notified.md

 :::example
 - A new message is added in a conversation above the current location of focus.
 A message is provided that programmatically conveys that there is new content above.
-- Filters are adjusted which changes the number of items shonw.
+- Filters are adjusted which changes the number of items shown.
 As the number of items changes, that is provided programmatically as a status update.
 :::

 :::tests